Wall Street Pummels GrafTech International Ltd. (EAF) After Recent Earnings Report

-GrafTech International Ltd. (NYSE:EAF) went down by -7.52% from its latest closing price compared to the recent 1-year high of $13.04.
-The company’s stock price has collected -1.50% of loss in the last five trading sessions.
-Press Release reported 16 hours ago that GrafTech Announces Secondary Offering of Common Stock by Existing Stockholder
+GrafTech International Ltd. (NYSE:EAF) went up by 2.96% from its latest closing price compared to the recent 1-year high of $13.04.
+The company’s stock price has collected -4.90% of loss in the last five trading sessions.
+Press Release reported on 03/01/21 that GrafTech Announces Secondary Offering of Common Stock by Existing Stockholder

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.